Road bike France

 Highlights:

-• The tour of Lake Annecy, one of the most beautiful in the Alps
+• Departure from the Lake Annecy, one of the most beautiful in the Alps

 • The Bauges Regional Natural Park: authenticity, tranquillity...